 Hard work and time are two of the most important factors we need to get more involved in with our child’s life.
 This means that we should rearrange and rethink our priorities.
 In other words, we need to sacrifice the things we want in exchange for the needs of our kids.
 We should always let them know that we are supporting them physically and mentally.

 But this does not mean that we need to do all the assignments of our child.
 Remember that homework is designed to be answered by the students, not the parents.
-This is also a beneficial tool that allows the teachers to know how much our children have learned in school.
-This means that if we are doing all their homework, his/her teachers cannot determine the real learning and capability of our child.
+This is also a beneficial tool that allows the teachers to know how much children have learned in school.
+It means, if we are doing all their homework, their teachers cannot determine the learning capability of our child.

 Create and Impose Rules